June 12, 2013 Leave a comment

 Foie gras?
 In sisig?
 It makes so much sense and is so spot on that you’d ask yourself why you didn’t think of it before.
 I know I did.

 The restaurant behind the genius creation?
 F All Day Dining at F1 Hotel Manila.
-Newly revamped and with its offerings overhauled, it is now under the helm Chef Sau Del Rosario.
+Newly revamped and with its offerings overhauled, it is now under the helm of Chef Sau Del Rosario.
 O ha, huma-high profile.
 Haha!
 Kite, fourteen other family members (Talk about being a part of a Filipino family eh?
 Sooo Pinoy talaga.) and I had dinner there one fine Sunday night to celebrate the mother-in-law’s birthday.
 Below’s how my second buffet (and the in-laws’ first) of the year fared.

 Expectations were high before setting foot at F1, and it didn’t disappoint.
 It was a relatively new hotel after all and everything was still in tip-top shape.
 There were even some attention grabbing pieces at the lobby fronting F. As for the restaurant itself, I really dig the good use of space.
 I believe it’s the first hotel buffet I came across with where I didn’t feel I have to weave in and out to navigate the different stations.
 There was ample room to move around without bumping into fellow diners too.
 Seating wise, the window-side tables are the best of the house what with its good view, comfortable shared couches and beautiful solo seats.
 I recommend staying away from the side farthest the entrance – the bland space looked sad to me.